MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Demos/demo-create-ssh-connection-linux-vm-azure-bastion.md

 ## Prerequisites

 To complete this demo, you will require an Azure virtual network containing a Linux VM.
-For more information about how to create one, see [Demonstration: Connect to Linux virtual machines](https://github.com/MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/blob/master/Demos/demo-connect-linux-virtual-machines.md).
+For more information about how to create an Azure VM, see [Demonstration: Create a virtual machine in the portal](https://github.com/MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/blob/master/Demos/demo-create-virtual-machine-portal.md), or [Demonstration: Create a virtual machine with PowerShell](https://github.com/MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/blob/master/Demos/demo-create-virtual-machine-powershell.md).

 Make sure that you have set up an Azure Bastion host for the virtual network in which the VM resides.
 For more information, see [Create an Azure Bastion host](https://docs.microsoft.com/azure/bastion/tutorial-create-host-portal).
 Once the Bastion service is provisioned and deployed in your virtual network, you can use it to connect to any VM in this virtual network.